V-Network-Solutions/toolkit-for-git/README.md

-# toolkit-for-git
+# :tada: Toolkit for Git

-Azure DevOps extension Toolkit for Git is a set of Git tasks which can be carried out locally or remotely in your build pipeline.
+Toolkit for Git is an Azure DevOps extension with a series of Git tasks, which can be used to carry out local or remote git commands in your build pipeline.

+## :construction: This project is still under construction :construction: